Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 - Read my full review of the Amex Platinum card for military, terms apply

 American Express limits the number of credit cards you can have to 5 Amex credit cards.
 These can be a mix of either personal or business cards.
-Here's my exact recommended order to apply for Amex cards as a military servicemember.
-And here's my favorite Amex cards.

 You’re also supposed to pay the balance off in full every month, but American Express’s Pay Over Time feature allows you to carry the balance and pay interest just like you would with a credit card.
 However, carrying a balance is never advised as the interest you’ll pay will negate any of your hard-earned rewards.